brandlewco/blumberg-law/content/pages/index.md

     colors: colors-a
     variant: variant-a
     title: >+
-      <h2 class="text-xl">Bruce Blumberg is one of Phoenix, Arizona's leading
+      ## Bruce Blumberg is one of Phoenix, Arizona's leading Criminal Defense
-      Criminal Defense Attorneys, with the skills and experience you need when facing the fight of your life.</h2>
+      Attorneys, with the skills and experience you need when facing the fight of your life.

     subtitle: ''
     text: >+